Characterisation of the big Ramsey degrees of the generic partial order: Introduction

 Intuitively, $s\eltleq t$ describes those pairs of nodes on the same level where it is possible to extend $s$ and $t$ to nodes with $s'\prec t'$.
 However, observe that (somewhat counter-intuitively) it can happen that both $\preceq$ and $\perp$ hold at the same time: For example, we have both that $\L\R\preceq \R\L$ as well as $\L\R\perp \R\L$.
 Later, we will introduce the notion of compatibility to help us handle these situations.
 While it is easy to check that $(\Sigma_\ell^*,\eltleq)$ is a partial order for every $\ell\geq 0$, we do not extend it to all of $\Sigma^*$.

-To characterise big Ramsey degrees of $\str{P}$, we introduce the following technical definition, our main theorem then characterizes the big Ramsey degree of a given poset in $\str P$ as the number of poset-diaries of a certain kind.
-This definition has a good intuition behind it which will be explained in Section~\ref{sec:1types}.
+To characterise the big Ramsey degrees of $\str{P}$, we introduce the following technical definition.
+Our main theorem characterizes the big Ramsey degree of a given finite poset in $\str P$ as the number of \emph{poset-diaries} of a certain kind.
+The intuition behind the definition will be explained in Section~\ref{sec:1types}.

 \begin{definition}[Poset-diaries] A set $S\subseteq \Sigma^*$ is called a \emph{poset-diary} if no member of $S$ extends any other (i.e.,\ $S$ is an antichain in $(\Sigma^*, \sqsubseteq)$) and precisely one of the following four conditions is satisfied for every level $\ell$ with $0\leq \ell< \sup_{w\in S}|w|$: \begin{enumerate} \item \textbf{Leaf:} There is $w\in \overline{S}_\ell$ related to every $u\in \overline{S}_\ell\setminus\{w\}$ and